 Anticipated inflation rates drive interest rates.
-With debt as prevalent as it is with consumers and businesses, what is the impact of inflation on business loans?
+With debt as prevalent as it is with consumers and businesses, what is the impact of inflation on business funding?

 When inflation first reared its ugly head, we were told that it was only going to be transitory, or here for a short time.
 However, it is looking like it is going to be with us for much longer.